outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

 .. _mapping_tasks:

-Task mapping calculation is **not** under the Sentry kernel responsability.
+Task mapping calculation is **not** under the Sentry kernel responsibility.
 It is considered that the task mapping calculation is made during project build, by the project build system, typically using each task two-pass build in order to calculate and position each task in memory, considering as input the memory layout